• Skip to primary navigation

 4. Garlic: You can peel a garlic clove and cut it in half for easiest use!

-Cut the tomato in half.
-Rub the tomato onto each slice of bread, making sure to really leave behind a lot of juice and pulp on the bread.
+Step 3 – Tomato Option 1: Catalan/Andorran Method – Cut the tomato in half.
+Rub the tomato onto each slice of bread, allowing the juice and pulp to coat the bread.

 Expert Tips